bTayFla/PtTracker/README.md

 5. Sit back and wait for confirmations on the blockchain

-6. Check your email for the files and licence key
+6. Check your email for licence key

 <h1>Awesome Setup & Information Video</h1>